jbmilgrom/blogg/src/post/functional-programming-and-identity-state-and-time.md

 ## Now What About Programs

 In this light, object-oriented programming can be seen as the opposite of functional programming.
 Objects are inherently changeable.
-In fact, changeability and “object” are intertwined as concepts.
+Moreover, changeability and “object” are intertwined as concepts.
 Yet, changeability undermines functional programming.
 Just as oil cannot inhabit the same physical space as water, object-oriented cannot occupy the same virtual space as functional programming.
 Use of one necessarily excludes the other.
 As a result, when writing programs, we may choose mutability or immutability, objects or functions, but not both at once.

 Yet, whatever paradigm we choose must include a model for state, and perhaps time.
 As we saw above, programs that are composed of functions themselves model well-behaved state*less* mathematical functions,